bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like a very tech-savvy intern

-ChatGPT is helpful when assisting you in work you can do on your own but might be too repetitive or time-consuming.
+ChatGPT is helpful when assisting you in work that you can do on your own but might be too repetitive or time-consuming.
 If you feel comfortable handing off work to ChatGPT that you can also fact-check and fine-tune on your own, you're in good hands.

 #### ChatGPT is like a Rabbi, Mullah, or Priest of the Internet

 If the Internet is its sacred text, ChatGPT interprets and conveys information from the Internet in a way that's easy to read and digest for as many people as possible.
-This communication can help visualize and break-down complicated or abstract ideas, but it should be taken with a grain of salt and should not be a substitute for your own knowledge or beliefs.
+This communication can help visualize and break-down complicated or abstract ideas, but it should be taken with a grain of salt and should not be a substitute for your own knowledge or abilities.

-#### ChatGPT is like a very knowledgeable person (but not a smart person)
+#### ChatGPT is like a very knowledgeable person (but not a very smart person)

 ChatGPT's access to information is impressive, but dumb questions will not always yield smart answers.
 ChatGPT will not be able to always figure out the intent or context of your questions unless you explicitly tell it so.
 This is where the famous expression "garbage in, garbage out" comes into play.

 ### Project goals and intended audience

 The goal of this guide is to establish foundational knowledge of ChatGPT and some basic concepts behind AI and machine learning.
 This could be your first-ever guide to ChatGPT, whether you're a non-developer using the popular chat functionality or a developer using OpenAI's API to build your first ChatGPT app.

 This saying has already become cliche, and it's true: AI will probably ("probably") not take your job, but it will likely _change_ your job.

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=c194787e015a971b4da76eccefb9bfa7)